BonsaiDen/JavaScript-Garden/doc/arrays.md

 There is one extra catch in the above example, which is the caching of the length of the array via `l = list.length`.

-Although the `length` property is defined on the array itself, there's still an overhead for doing the lookup on each iteration of the loop.
-And while recent JavaScript engines **may** apply optimization in this case, there is no way of telling whether the code will run on one of these newer engines or not, and leaving out the caching may result in a performance degradation of a factor of up to **2x** or more.
+Although the `length` property is defined on the array itself, there is still an overhead for doing the lookup on each iteration of the loop.
+And while recent JavaScript engines **may** apply optimization in this case, there is no way of telling whether the code will run on one of these newer engines or not.

+In fact, leaving out the caching may result in the loop being only **half as fast** as with the cached length.

 ### The `length` property

-While the *getter* of the `length` property simply act like such one, the *setter* can be used to **truncate** the array.
+While the *getter* of the `length` property simply returns the number of elements that are contained in the array, the *setter* can be used to **truncate** the array.

     var foo = [1, 2, 3, 4, 5, 6];
     foo.length = 3;